 When you have a 401(k) plan it can get a little overwhelming at times, especially when you start to worry about passing all the non-discrimination tests.
 These tests ensure a plan does not favor highly compensated employees (HCE) over non-highly compensated employees (NHCE) and mandates that corrections be made if one of these tests are failed.
-Two of these tests are the ADP and the ACP tests.
+Here’s what you need to know about ACP and ADP testing.

 ADP stands for “actual deferral percentage”.
 This test is a comparison between the average deferral percentages of HCE with those of NHCE.
 Essentially, you take the total amount deferred for each employee and divide it by that employee’s compensation.
 Then you average all the HCE’s results and compare them with the NHCE average.